fexmetrica/fex-metrica/fexSDK/samples/README.md

 Dataset
 ===========

-There are sets of files in the [data folder](data), one for each of these videos:
+There are three sets of files in the [data folder](data), one for each of these videos:

 * contempt;
 * disgust;